Archive for August, 2009

 Re-Discovering Your Roots

 A couple of months back (June 2009) I was contacted by a reader of the Parlington History site explaining that he had lived in the old hall when he was a child in the early fifties.
-He pointed out that he had been born at Hazelwood Castle (Used as a maternity Hospital in the post war period) and had come to Parlington after he and his mother left the hospital.
-His father working as a forestry tractor driver on the estate was resident along with his wife and an elder brother in what was then termed Parlington Hall Cottages, namely the West Wing, was divided into two cottages.
+He pointed out that he had been born at Hazelwood Castle (Used as a maternity Hospital in the post war period) and had come to Parlington after he and his mother left the hospital.… Read the full article

 Historian visits the Triumphal Arch

 An american authoress, Prof. Stephanie Barczewski, a specialist in modern British history at Clemson University in South Carolina, USA, visited Parlington last weekend to learn about the Triumphal Arch for a new book she is undertaking.
-We met and discussed what I know of the history of the monument and the reasons for it being built.
-Details of the structure are on the main site here.
+We met and discussed what I know of the history of the monument and the reasons for it being built.… Read the full article

 Parlington, day to day observations on topical issues.

 Every day I meet people who are, to be frank, less than impressed by the state that the country is in.
 They readily blame our politicians and suggest that in previous times things were better!
-I don’t think we can make objective global comparisons between how things are today compared to how they might have been in say, “1908″, things are what they are; but we can look at some of the differences and contrast them.
-Clearly if you compared the availability of a bath or shower to a householder at the turn of the twentieth century versus the householder of the early twentyfirst century, it is pretty obvious that with the change in technology we are far better served by such things today!
+I don’t think we can make objective global comparisons between how things are today compared to how they might have been in say, “1908”, things are what they are; but we can look at some of the differences and contrast them.… Read the full article

 The Met Office and another Poor Summer